supSugam/gnome-routines/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+**What happened?**
+Please describe what happened and what went wrong.

+**Steps to reproduce**
+How can we see this bug ourselves?
-1. Go to '...'
+1.
-2. Click on '...'
+2.
-3. Scroll down to '...'
+3.
-4. See error

-**Expected behavior**
+**What did you expect to happen?**
-A clear and concise description of what you expected to happen.
+Description of what you thought would happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Logs**
+If you have screenshots, please add them here.

+**System Information**
+ - OS (e.g. Fedora, Ubuntu):
+ - GNOME Version (if known):
+ - Extension Version:

+**Logs (Optional)**
+If you are comfortable using the terminal, run this command and paste the output corresponding to the error:
-Please include relevant logs from `journalctl -f -o cat /usr/bin/gnome-shell | grep gnome-routines`.
+`journalctl -f -o cat /usr/bin/gnome-shell | grep gnome-routines` If not, it's okay to leave this blank!

-**Desktop (please complete the following information):**
- - OS: [e.g. Fedora 40]
- - GNOME Version: [e.g. 46]
- - Extension Version [e.g. 1.0.0]

-**Additional context**
-Add any other context about the problem here.
+**Anything else?**
+Any other details that might help us.